A-Ingrassia/data-analysis-career-exploration/README.md

 # data-analysis-project

 ## **CONTENTS**
-- CSV file from the US Bureau of Labor Statistics containing data related to 2019 - 2029 occupational projections
+- **bls_projections.csv**: CSV file from the US Bureau of Labor Statistics containing data related to 2019 - 2029 occupational projections
-- My project in the form of a Jupyter Notebook
+- **data_analysis**: My project in the form of a Jupyter Notebook

 ## **PURPOSE**
 - Describe the circumstances that led me to pursue a career in data analysis